-As part of our long term strategy, 2016/17 saw us continue our move to digital communications by analysing our pension data for the purpose of segmenting our members into 5 recognisable groups so that we could improve the way we engage, and the relevance of the contact.
-The profiles created are also used to help create easier navigation on our public website.
+All topics are recorded and the recorded presentation slides are made available on our website.
+As part of our long term strategy, 2017/18 saw us continue our move to digital communications by analysing our pension data for the purpose of segmenting our members into 5 recognisable groups so that we could improve the way we engage, ensuring the relevance and purpose of the contact.

-Our groups are:
+Our segmented groups are:

 - Spontaneous spender adventure

-- Pension sceptic protection
+- Pension Sceptic protection

 - Assured saver relaxed

 - Responsible worrier detail and focus

 - Mature planner companionship

-We have been testing a number of 'E Shots' using different imagery, and messaging with our segmentation groups to establish preferences.
-We have started to send out specific segmented messages to the 5 main groups.
-Each communication has a 'call to action' (CTA) which may be to complete a form, or to click and watch a video etc. We are able to monitor how many messages are sent, how many are opened and how many complete the CTA, and this information is then shown in our Communication dashboard.
+The Fund has introduced the use of segmented 'E Shots' and we tested different imagery, and messaging with our different groups to establish preferences.
+We have completed one full year of a digital campaign with specific messages being targeted to the 5 main groups.
+Each communication has a 'call to action' (CTA) which may be to complete a form, or to click and watch a video etc. We are able to monitor how many messages are sent, how many are opened and how many complete the CTA, and this information is then made available in our Communication dashboard.

-We'll monitor the feedback from members carefully, and will continue to collate responses to enable us to focus our messaging.
+We monitor the feedback from members carefully, and will continue to collate responses to enable us to focus our messaging.